cloud-66-internal/help.cloud66.com/_rails/how-to-guides/scaling/mongo-replica-sets.md

 ---
 layout: post
 template: one-col
-title: Scaling your MongoDB servers with replica sets
+title: Scaling MongoDB with replica sets
-categories: how-to-guides/databases
+categories: how-to-guides/scaling
-lead: ""
+lead: "How to scale MongoDB with Cloud 66 using replica sets"
 legacy: false
 tags: ["MongoDB"]
 permalink: /:collection/:path
 ---

 When it comes to MongoDB replication, **you really need to know how MongoDB replica sets work and how to use them** before trying to scale up your MongoDB backend.
 This is to ensure continuity of service without interruptions.